A handful of frequently asked questions and answers about wedding photography and my work.

-Trivial question, isn't it, not a classic for the FAQ page.
-The reason why I include it though is the importance of finding and contacting the wedding photographer of your choice in time.
-Dates get reserved typically a year or more in advance, so the sooner you get in touch, the more likely that the photographer whos work you like will be available.
+Obvious question with varying answers.
+The reason why I include it in the FAQ though is the importance of contacting in time.
+Dates get reserved typically a year or more in advance, so the sooner you get in touch, the more likely I will be available.

-Firstly, please contact me to check if I am available for the date of your wedding.
-If I am, we can discuss your preferences and expectations.
-Once everything is clear, you can go ahead with the booking.
+Please contact me to check if I am available for the date of your wedding so that we can discuss your preferences and expectations.
 Bookings are on a first come first served basis.
 Dates are only reserved if the booking fee has been received.

 Please have a look at my wedding photography prices page to read more about my pricing.
 There are always great offers as well.